The Conscious Omnivore’s Guide to Snacking

 Pasture isn’t only better for cows, it’s better for bugs too!
 The variety of plants increases biodiversity, which encourages a healthier local community of insects and pollinators.

 A great pasture-raised snack, Organic Valley Stringles® not only trigger flashbacks of school lunches and field trips, but they are also a low-calorie option that’s high in protein and easy to eat on the run.
-Check out this other snack hack that includes some crunchy celery.
+Check out the video above for a snack hack that includes string cheese, some crunchy celery, and Organic Valley beef sticks.

 Snack consciously!
 There are so many good options for snacks that will satisfy your cravings while also taking care of the earth.